elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

   </tbody>
 </table>

-If a user imports a prebuilt rule (where either the `prebuilt` or `immutable` fields are `true`), it will continue to track the rule asset from the `security_detection_engine` package if the `rule_id` matches.
+If a user imports a prebuilt rule (where either the `external_source` or `immutable` fields are `true`), it will continue to track the rule asset from the `security_detection_engine` package if the `rule_id` matches.
 This means that a user will be able to update a previously exported prebuilt rule, visualize any diffs on any customized fields, and continue to receive updates on the rule.

 With this migration strategy for the import endpoints we can guarantee backwards compatibility for all rules, and don't need to do additional changes to the export endpoints.